Prevent Refugee Homelessness in Haringey!

-In Haringey and across England and Wales, we are facing a humanitarian emergency as the number of refugees becoming street homeless is skyrocketing.
+In Haringey and across England and Wales, we are facing a humanitarian emergency as the number of refugees becoming street homeless has doubled in 2024 to reach record levels, according to NACCOM.

 A moment which should be joyful, receiving a positive outcome on an asylum claim, quickly turns into a nightmare which is ending in people hitting the streets.